 He has appeared as guest conductor numerous times in the metropolitan area and in Taiwan, most recently as the conductor of the Westchester County Area All-State at Purchase.

 He was married in 1972, and he and his lovely and talented wife Elizabeth (Betsy) lived in Irvington, New York before his passing.
 Their two grown children, Alec and Margaret, live in Oakland California.

 Dr. Kathleen Pistone Carucci

-As Chairperson of the Mayor’s Community Relations Committee, Dr. Carucci was involved in the re-institution of the “Christmas Tree Lighting” a popular Yonkers tradition.
+As chairperson of the Mayor’s Community Relations Committee, Dr. Carucci was involved in the re-institution of the “Christmas Tree Lighting”, a popular Yonkers tradition.
 She also worked closely with Senator Flynn in presenting concerts at the Hudson River Museum and Marina.
 May 15, 1987 was declared “Kathleen Pistone Day” by the Mayor and City Council of Yonkers.

-Dr. Kay was on the Sacred Heart Church Advisory Council and Chairperson of Leadership Training Program for (YEFI) Senior Citizens in Yonkers and a Board member of the Beczak Environmental Educational Center.
+Dr. Kay was, also, a member of the Columbus Day Committee and inducted into the Westchester County Hall of Fame.
+She has been recognized by many organizations including PTAs, the American Committee on Italian Migration, and the East Yonkers Rotary Club.
+Dr. Kay was on the Sacred Heart Church Advisory Council and Chairperson of Leadership Training Program for (YEFI) Senior Citizens in Yonkers as well as a Board member of the Beczak Environmental Educational Center.

 Dr. Carucci also completed a Spiritual Development program in Westchester, trained in Bereavement at the Archdiocese of New York and was affiliated with the Thanatology Department of Columbia Presbyterian Hospital in New York City.
 In addition to being a Bereavement Specialist, she was also a Pastoral Counselor.